learnify-ca/learnify/README.md

 Feature requests have the following statuses:

 ### Deferred
-`Deferred` means the request has either been rejected or postponed, and a reason for deferral will be provided by the team. `Deferred` requests will never be deleted, and we will contact you if your deferred request has been revived.
+`Deferred` means the request has either been rejected or postponed, and a reason for deferral will be provided by the product team. `Deferred` requests will never be deleted, and we will contact you if your deferred request has been revived.

 ### Pending
 `Pending` requests have not yet been reviewed by the product team.